FirasAbouzahr/CollectiveRepo/Geant4PETSimulations/readme.md

 $:PETSimulation  ls
 Geant4PETSimulations
 ```
-* Now create a build directory in the same main directory PETSimulation and move into it.
+* Now create a build directory in the same main directory PETSimulation and move there.

 ```
 $:PETSimulation mkdir build && cd build
 ```
-* We need to source Geant4 installation.
-See my other tutorial on this.
+* We need to source Geant4 now.

 ```
 $:build source /path/to/geant4_install/bin/geant4.sh